iTwin/bis-schemas/Domains/3-DisciplineOther/StructuralAnalysis/StructuralComponents.md

 #### Classifications

-`Classification` Elements define the actual entries of any Standard Catalog, e.g. AISC 7th Edition Structural Profile Catalog entires would be defined as separate `Classifications` containing all entries from that specific catalog edition.
+`Classification` Elements define the actual entries of any Standard Catalog, e.g. AISC 7th Edition Structural Profile Catalog entires would be defined as separate `Classification` containing all entries from that specific catalog edition.
 Each `Classifcation` CodeScope would be set to `Model`, each CodeSpec to `clsf:Classifcation`.
 The value would be set as Designation of that entry. (e.g. "W44X335"). `Classification` Elements would not define any properties that are defined by the actual real world catalog entries.
-Instead, such properties would be defined by separate Elements that reference classifications using `ElementHasClassifications` relationship.
+Instead, such properties would be defined by separate Elements that reference classification using `ElementHasClassifications` relationship.

 ### Structural Components Catalog Definition Container